thatsus/laravel-better-bind/README.md

 # laravel-better-bind
 A better bind feature for automated tests in Laravel/Lumen 5+.

-# Why BetterBind is better
+# Why testBind is better

 Automated testing in Laravel using mocks means injecting objects using the Application's `bind` and `makeWith` methods.